PYEXPO25/T100_DEVPRENEURS/README.md

 ## Problem Statement

-*Problem Statement ID – xxxxx*
+*Problem Statement ID – 116*

-Formulate your problem statement clearly and concisely.

----
+FOR STUDENTS
+ ➢Struggle to keep up with fast-paced lectures.
+ ➢Difficulty in revising lengthy lecture materials.
+ ➢Lack of quick and efficient ways to clear doubts.
+ ➢Limited access to structured quizzes for self-assessment.
+FOR TEACHERS:
+ ➢Time-consuming lecture note and quiz preparation.
+ ➢Difficulty in manually creating quizzes and exams.
+ ➢Lack of tools for tracking student engagement and progress

 ## Overview

-Provide an overview of the project, its purpose, and what it aims to achieve along with proposed solution
+PURPOSE AND OBJECTIVES:

+This project aims to address challenges faced by both students and teachers in the learning process by providing an AI-powered platform that automates note-taking, quiz generation, and content summarization.
+The primary goals include:

+Helping students keep up with fast-paced lectures and revise efficiently.
+Providing quick and structured ways to clear doubts.
+Enabling teachers to automate lecture note preparation and quiz creation.
+Offering tools for tracking student engagement and progress.

+PROPOSED SOLUTION:

+An AI-driven web platform with the following key features:

+Upload Notes & Lectures: Teachers can upload PDFs, documents, and lecture videos.
+Smart Notes Generation: AI extracts key points and structures lecture content.
+AI Q&A System: Students can ask questions within notes and get instant answers.
+Auto-Generated Quizzes: AI creates MCQs, True/False, and essay-type questions.
+Video Summarization: AI transcribes and highlights key takeaways from lectures.

 ---

 ## Team Members

-*Team ID – xxxxx*
+*Team ID – T100*

 List your team members along with their roles.

-- *Member 1* - Team Leader
+- *JERSHINA BLESSY P* - Team Leader
-- *Member 2* - Role
-- *Member 3* - Role
-- *Member 4* - Role
+- *HARINI S* - Back-end
-- *Member 5* - Role
+- *KISHORE JOTHISH N* - Front-end
-- *Member 6* - Role
+- *SANTHOSINI M* - Paper work
-- *Member 7* - Role
+- *MOHAMED FAIZAL A* - Front-end
-- *Member 8* - Role
+- *DAMASVASREE N* - Back-end

 ![Team Photo](media/team-photo.png)